nats-io/nkeys.js/README.md

 import { createUser, fromPublic, fromSeed } from "nkeys.js";
 ```

-On your browser projects copy `node_modules/nkeys.js/nkeys.mjs` to your document
+On your browser use the jsr or npn registry that is compatible with your build
-root, and then
+workflow

 ```javascript
 import { createUser, fromPublic, fromSeed } from "https://host/path/nkeys.mjs";